 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-This is a decrease from the 13 students who took online classes the previous year.
+In 2019-2020, 925 students took at least one online class at Benedictine College.
+This is an increase from the 0 students who took online classes the previous year.

 If you’re considering Benedictine College, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against Benedictine College?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.

 - National Center for Education Statistics